-DCD Signal Always When you configure the DTR or RTS signal pin to act as a DCD signal, enable this option to make the DCD signal active only during active communication established Default: Disable initialization
+DCD Signal Always When you configure the DTR or RTS signal pin to act as a DCD signal, enable connection Default: Disabled established initialization

 On this option to make the DCD signal always stay on.

 DCD Signal OnWhen you configure the DTR or RTS signal pin to act as a DCD signal, enable this option to make the DCD signal active only during active communication.